-Tarawera River walk 6.6km
+Tarawera River walk Northern section 6.6km

 I was back in Kawerau to meet up with some ex-co-workers, now friends, for the evening, but it was mid-afternoon and I was early.
 I had planned on doing a longer walk, circumnavigating both sides of the Tarawera River, however things did not go according to plan, so I will walk the rest another day.
 The part I did walk is mentioned on the Kawerau information website here.